q Oracle DATAPUMP utility – Expdp | Impdp

 2137910

-SQL> select FILE#, CHECKPOINT_CHANGE#, CHECKPOINT_TIME
+SQL> select FILE#, CHECKPOINT_CHANGE#, CHECKPOINT_TIME from v$datafile;

 FILE#